-Cardboard Cutout Standees’ BigHeads and life-sized cutouts are results of printing large digital images.
-How to prepare images for large format printing is the most discussed topic with our customers.
-Our large format printers can print high resolution 5’ x 10’ prints.
-In order to print high quality images, the printers need high quality images to start with.
+Cardboard Cutout Standees’ BigHeads and life-sized cutouts and standups are created by printing large digital images on media such as corrugated cardboard, foam core board, or Bubble-x plastic.
+One of the most frequent questions we get from our customers is how to prepare images for large format printing.
+Our large format printers can print high-resolution 5’ x 10’ prints.
+In order to print the best images, the printers need high quality images from the start.
 This guide will step you through our tips for printing large images.

 Resolution Guidelines For Preparing Images

-Our most common Standee size is a 6’ life-sized cutout.
-For this size, we recommend an image size for large format printing of least 2200 pixels in height.
-With BigHead large format prints, the recommend image size is 1000 pixels in height.
+Our most common Standee size is a 6’ life-sized custom cardboard cutout.
+For printing images of this size, we recommend an image size of least 2200 pixels in height.
+With BigHead large format prints, the recommended image size is 1000 pixels in height.

 On a Mac, right or control click on an image and select “Get Info”, then click “More Info” on the pop-up.
 Unfortunately, on iPad and iPhone there is not a convenient way of seeing image size.
 If the photo is from an iPhone 6 or newer the image will be large enough for our products.

-Capturing Images for the Best in Large Format Printing
+Capturing Images for the Best Large Format Printing Results

 Smart Phone Settings for Large Format Printing

 There are a couple of keys that we recommend when taking photos.
 Most important is taking the photo with the vertical orientation.
 Next, fill the frame with the subject.
 Make sure to get the subject’s hands and legs in the photo.
-We do have the ability to edit hands and leg back in, but nothing beats the original!
+Our photo and graphic design team has the ability to edit hands and leg back in, but nothing beats the original!

 Shoot your photos in vertical format!

-Here is an example of the importance of the orientation and filling the frame.
-These two images start as identical sized photos.
-One is in the horizontal format and shot from a distance.
+Below is an example of the importance of the orientation and filling the frame.
+These two images start as identically-sized photos.
+One is in the horizontal or wide format and shot from a distance.
 The child only fills a part of the frame.
 The second is shot in the vertical orientation and our little hiker fills the entire frame.
-After each photo are a portion of the images printed at life-size.
+After each photo shown below, we show a portion of the images printed at life-size.
 Because we are able to use more pixels of the vertical image, the result is improved print resolution.
 Compare the photos with the human eye.
 Vertical format and filling the frame is how to prepare images for large format printing.